IanGongwer/CentralisUHC/README.md

 # CentralisUHC
-A plugin that creates a UHC game/environment for players on the uhc.gg website to play on.
+A Minecraft Spigot plugin that creates a UHC game/environment for players on the https://c.uhc.gg/#/list website to play on.